grafana/grafana/docs/sources/visualizations/candlestick.md

 ## Color strategy

 - **Since Open** is the default behavior.
 This mode will utilize the _Up_ color (below) if the intra-period price movement is positive.
-In other words, if the value on close is greater than the value on open, the _Up_ color is used.
+In other words, if the value on close is greater or equal than the value on open, the _Up_ color is used.
 - **Since Prior Close** is an alternative display method which will utilize the _Up_ color (below) if the inter-period price movement is positive.
 In other words, if the value on open is greater than the previous value on close, the _Up_ color is used.

 ## Up & Down Colors